deficollective/defiscan/src/content/protocols/uniswap-v3-polygon.md

 The Execution Layer (Bor chain) Validators pick this up and include a transaction where [StateReceiver](https://polygonscan.com/address/0x0000000000000000000000000000000000001001) calls the function `onStateReceive` on [FxChild](https://polygonscan.com/address/0x8397259c983751DAf40400790063935a11afa28a) which calls the function ` processMessageFromRoot` on the [EthereumProxy](https://polygonscan.com/address/0x8a1B966aC46F42275860f905dbC75EfBfDC12374).

+This means that a sufficiently large validator set has the ability to censor Uniswap governance vote results that are to be executed on the Polygon chain or include invalid governance vote results.

-Note that due to the limited permissions of the Upgradeability, the impact of a censored/malicious governance vote by the Validators remains low though.
+However, due to the limited permissions given to Uniswap governance, the impact of a censored/malicious governance vote result by the validators remains low.

 ## Dependencies